How To Calculate Your Car Expenses Reimbursement

 On this page you will learn how to calculate your mileage reimbursement.

 Did you know that you can log your business travel and calculate your reimbursements automatically?
 The Driversnote logbook app is always up to date on ATO mileage rates.

 If you're an employee, your employer might use a different rate than the one we use here.
 They may also have different rules for mileage reimbursement.
-If you haven’t already, take a look at our guide for employees here.
+If you haven’t already, take a look at our guide for employees.

 If you're self-employed, remember that if you’re using the cents per km method to calculate your tax deduction, you can claim a maximum of 5000km.
-If you have driven more than 5000km in the last financial year, you can use the logbook method instead.
-See our guide here for more information.
+If you drive more than 5000km, you can use the logbook method instead.
+Learn more about claiming car expenses as a self-employed individual.